The Northern Part of Saud

 On our last day, the sun finally shined at Pagudpud.
 Locals and tourists at last got the chance to apply their sunblocks, wear their colorful and sexy swimsuits, don their snorkeling masks and enjoy the creamy sands and blue waters of Saud Beach.

 Pagudpud is composed of sixteen towns, Saud being one of them, and is considered a first class municipality mainly due to its income via tourism.
-It is bound by Bangui on the South and the Cordillera Mountains on the east.
+It is bound by the town of Bangui on the south and the Cordillera Mountains on the east.
 Aside from tourism, farming and fishing are the main source of livelihood in the area.

 After enjoying the crystal waters of the beach, it was time for my customary beach walk.
 My goal was to reach the lone tree that can be seen at the end of the cove.
 It was already nine in the morning and the sun was already heating the beach up quite nicely.